Skip to main content

 How It Works

-• OpenTelemetry: We use OTel under the hood for maximum compatibility.
+• OpenTelemetry: We use OTel under the hood for maximum compatibility with observability tools.

-• Spans: Every action (function call, LLM request) is recorded as a Span.
+• Spans: Every action (function call, LLM request) is recorded as a Span with timing, inputs, and outputs.

-• Transport: Data is batched and sent asynchronously to the AgentBasis backend, ensuring minimal impact on your application’s latency.
+• Transport: Data is batched and sent asynchronously, ensuring minimal impact on your application’s latency.